Deflock

 • Richmond, VA - Cut off data sharing after discovering unauthorized immigration searches

-We wish for U City to be the next to terminate our contract with Flock, so we can keep our city safer rather than surveilled.
+We wish for U City to be the next to terminate our contract with Flock, so we can keep our city safe rather than surveilled.

 • There are a few places you can start!